 Class instruction in fundamentals of piano playing, designed to enable those who have no piano background to play simple compositions and scales.
 Pianos available for additional practice.
-Required for Music Theory I students.
-Prerequisite: C or better in MUS117; corequisites: MUS122 and MUS123.
+Prerequisite: The grade of "C" or better in MUS121: Basic Musicianship or successful completion of the Music Entrance Examination; corequisites: MUS122 and MUS123.